 The ultimate goal of SIM is to combine the experienced technician with the best technologies available.
-The importance of experience-based training cannot be understated.
 The effort and experience of the individual field technician are directly linked to the likelihood of a successful project.

 Summary, Experienced-Based Methods in Concrete: